Tina Gilbertson, LPC, DCC

 My experience in therapy changed the course of my life.

 I underwent a personal renaissance as my self-awareness deepened.
 I was using some of my aptitudes – reasoning, writing and teaching – in my work, but the most important element was still missing.

 As my heart opened up to fully experience the pain of my career dissatisfaction, a desire to help and support others came to the fore.
 Service was the missing piece of the puzzle for me.
 That’s how I decided to become a therapist.

-Once seated on the other side of the therapy room, I immediately started to notice the impact of people’s thoughts and feelings on their ability to communicate, both at home and at work.
+From both sides of the therapy room, I learned about the impact of our thoughts and feelings on our ability to communicate, both at home and at work.
 I’m convinced that how we feel about ourselves affects how we relate to others, and vice-versa.